 Invention Disclosures and Patents

-- Rutgers University Docket, a new improvement to existing US 8186235 (RU 05-088) entitled "Method and Device for the Collection of Airborne Particles and Their Concentration in Small Amounts of Liquid" by Drs.
-Mainelis, G. and Han, T. (Submitted)
+- Rutgers University Docket, amendment to existing US 8186235 patent (RU docket #05-088) entitled .Method and Device for the Collection of Airborne Particles and Their Concentration in Small Amounts of Liquid. by Drs.
+Mainelis, G. and Han, T. (Submitted).